 I also commend the ATO for taking this pragmatic position on death benefits paid before July 2012 and after June 2007, because I have always believed the correct position should be that a superannuation pension continues until death benefits linked to that super pension are paid (more on the history of the ATO position, and my views, later in the article).

-Note: The regulations took effect from the 2102/2013 year, and the ATO’s compliance position (for the period 1 July 2007 until 30 June 2012) on the tax exemption of pension assets beyond death is now confirmed.
+Note: The regulations took effect from the 2012/2013 year, and the ATO’s compliance position (for the period 1 July 2007 until 30 June 2012) on the tax exemption of pension assets beyond death is now confirmed.
 The proposed tax on pension earnings exceeding $100,000 was rejected by the Liberal government, while ALP went to the 2016 election with a super policy to tax pension earnings exceeding $75,000 a year.
-Instead the Liberal government has placed a cap on the amount of super that a person can move into pension phase.
+Instead the Liberal government has placed a $1.6 million cap on the amount of super that a person can move into pension phase.
 See next paragraph.